7 Ways To Convince Feral Cats to Take Shelter

 Now, for those who are ready to outfit their finished shelter, you’re probably wondering how you go about convincing feral cats that it’s safe to enter.

 Let’s talk placement.
 You’ll want to situate your shelter with the front facing away from the wind, rain, and snow.
-A discreet location is ideal for keeping the cats safe and any neighbors who might not be in favor of ferals happy.
+A discreet location is an ideal for keeping the cats safe and any neighbors who might not be in favor of ferals happy.

 Don’t put the structure directly on the ground.
 Doing so makes it colder and an easier target for curious wildlife.
 So elevate it a good four to six inches using discarded pallets or bricks.

 Camouflaging your shelter is key.
 The less attention it attracts, the better.
 Earth tones are a great paint choice.
-Also, feel free to cover the structure in leaves or other suitable materials.

 Layer a healthy amount of straw across the interior floor of the shelter.
 And make sure you’re using straw, not hay!
 Hay molds when it gets wet, while straw resists the elements and remains a viable, cozy bedding material.